 - Are currently (as of Spring 2021) in the research, dissertation, or DNP Project Implementation phase of their program

-- Experienced Covid-19 related disruptions to their program progression
+- Experienced COVID-19 related disruptions to their program progression

 POTENTIAL SEMESTERS OF SUPPORT AND AWARD AMOUNTS:

 Students may request of their graduate deans/graduate school, and Provost may award, support for up to three terms (Spring 2021, Summer 2021, and / or Fall 2021).
 Single semester awards (Spring or Fall) range from $10k-15k; two-semester awards (Spring and Fall) range from $20k-$25k; Summer awards are $5k each.
+Recommendations for funding must commensurate with the length of the delay.